-Currently there is no specific policy of review process of the program to include the external stakeholders' input in a formal context.
+Currently there is no specific policy of review process of the program to include the external stakeholders' input in a formal procedure.
 It is recommended to specify a policy with a target to have the program review panel and aim on reviewing the curriculum.
-The industry external advisors should have an active role in the reviews, since the role of the courses needs to be more strategic in the context of the program in consideration of the current expectations of employers.
-The EEC had requested the external examiner's report but it was not sent from the program director.
-The EEC recommends that the university enhances the quality assurance practices by engaging and receiving feedback from international or local industry experts in the field, to assure that the program is enriched with key current topics in the field.
+The industry external advisors should have an active role in the reviews since the role of the courses needs to be more strategic in the context of the program in consideration of the current expectations of employers.
+The EEC recommends that the university enhances the quality assurance practices by engaging and receiving feedback from international or local industry experts in the related field, to assure that the program is enriched with key topics in the field.
 This will also contribute to the attractiveness of the program.
 The EEC recommends that student representation is ensured in the internal quality review process (including meetings) at all times.
 The scope of this review should include an analysis of the learning outcomes of the program to identify who are the exact intake prospective applicants and the content of each course regarding the market needs in Data Analytics and not to create false expectations for the applicants.
 Special focus should be on the purpose of specific electives and the content of the core courses.

 If an industry and/or student representative is not present, the meeting should not take place.
-According to the extra material supplied to the EEC by the university, in recent years the student intake has been: